pynetscript/FromZeroToHero/README.md

 config term
 Enter configuration commands, one per line.
 End with CNTL/Z.
-R5(config)#crypto key generate rsa label SSH mod 2048
+R5(config)#crypto key generate rsa label SSH mod 2048 The name for the keys will be: SSH
-% You already have RSA keys defined named SSH.
-% They will be replaced.

 % The key modulus size is 2048 bits
 % Generating 2048 bit RSA keys, keys will be non-exportable...
-[OK] (elapsed time was 11 seconds)
+[OK] (elapsed time was 18 seconds)

 R5(config)#end
 R5#